openhab/org.openhab.binding.zwave/doc/qubino/zmnhid_0_0.md

 ### Parameter 121: Parameter   no.   121

 Digital temperature sensor / setpoint selector
-If  digital  temperature  sensor is not connected, module can grab measured   temperature from   external   secondary module.

-Available config. parameters (data type is 1 Byte DEC):
-Default value 0

-0 - Internal   digital   temperature   sensor   is   mounted, setpoint is set by controller

-1 - (bit  0) temperature  is  grabbed  from  external  always on sensor with sensor\_multilevel\_get sent by association 3

-2 - (bit  1) temperature  is  grabbed  from  external  battery powered room sensor declared in parameter 122

-4 - (bit  2) setpoint  is  gragged  from  external  always  on module with thermostat\_setpoint\_get sent by association 5

-8 - (bit  3) setpoint  is  grabbed  from  external  battery powered room sensor declared in parameter 122.

-10 – (bit  1  and  bit  3) temperature  AND  setpoint  are grabbed  from external  battery  powered  room  sensor declared in parameter 122
+<p&gtIf  digital  temperature  sensor is not connected, module can grab measured   temperature from   external   secondary module.<br /&gt<br /&gtAvailable config. parameters (data type is 1 Byte DEC):<br /&gtDefault value 0<br /&gt<br /&gt0 - Internal   digital   temperature   sensor   is   mounted, setpoint is set by controller<br /&gt<br /&gt1 - (bit  0) temperature  is  grabbed  from  external  always on sensor with sensor\_multilevel\_get sent by association 3<br /&gt<br /&gt2 - (bit  1) temperature  is  grabbed  from  external  battery powered room sensor declared in parameter 122<br /&gt<br /&gt4 - (bit  2) setpoint  is  gragged  from  external  always  on module with thermostat\_setpoint\_get sent by association 5  <br /&gt<br /&gt8 - (bit  3) setpoint  is  grabbed  from  external  battery powered room sensor declared in parameter 122. <br /&gt<br /&gt10 – (bit  1  and  bit  3) temperature  AND  setpoint  are grabbed  from external  battery  powered  room  sensor declared in parameter 122</p&gt
 Values in the range 0 to 255 may be set.

 The manufacturer defined default value is ```0```.